its-lab/MoniTutor/README.md

 ### Programs

-A Program can be a small scripts written in an arbitrary programming languauge.
+A Program can be a small script written in an arbitrary programming languauge.
-However, the interpreter to execute the program needs to be installed on the systems and the interpreter path needs to be specified.
-The purpose of a program is to programatically evaluate weather or not a certain state is present on the host it is executed on.
+However, the interpreter that executes the program needs to be installed on the systems and the interpreter path needs to be specified.
+The purpose of a program is to programatically evaluate whether or not a certain state is present on the host it is executed on.
 It is important to note that programs which acceppt parameters are useful as they can be reused for different checks to test different states.
 A simple example would be a bash script that checks the